The Nest

 A preferential level means an amount lower than legal.
 Before lease renewal, the preferential rent could be fully or partially eliminated.
 Preferential rents are the base amount for each tenant’s occupancy; any rent increases remain limited.

-Under the 2019 law, all renewals get calculated on preferential rent plus whatever rent increases the NYC Guidelines Board permits.
+Under the 2019 law, all renewals are calculated based on preferential rent plus whatever rent increases the NYC Guidelines Board permits.

 Changes to rent overcharge laws for stabilized apartments